Freak Legion: A Player's Guide to Fomori

 Freak Legion: A Player's Guide to Fomori is a supplement published by White Wolf Publishing in 1995 for the horror role-playing game Werewolf: The Apocalypse.

 Contents

-Freak Legion details the Fomori, a type of mutant created when a human is possessed by a Bane spirit, and how players can create a fomor player character.
-The book is divided into six chapters and an appendix, prefaced by a comic and introduction:
+Freak Legion is a supplement which details the Fomori, a type of mutant created when a Bane spirit possesses a human, and how players can create a fomor player character.
+The book consists of six chapters and an appendix, prefaced by a comic and introduction: